Australia jobs surge in salve to unemployment fears

-SYDNEY Australian jobs surged by the most in 13 months in February while firms added full-time workers at the fastest pace in three years, a major surprise that suggests the economy is finally generating jobs after a painful fallow period.
+SYDNEY Australia's jobless rate surged by the most in 13 months in February while firms added full-time workers at the fastest pace in three years, a major surprise that suggests the economy is finally generating jobs after a painful fallow period.

 The upbeat report sent the local dollar up half a U.S. cent as investors priced out any chance of a cut in interest rates, and even toyed with the idea of a hike late in 2015.